openshift-labs/lab-developing-with-odo/workshop/content/070-creating-new-binary-component.md

 odo config view
 ```

-While we have this configuration defined, the application is not yet deployed on OpenShift.
-We will learn in the next lab more about the component's configuration.
+Although the configuration has been defined, the application is not yet deployed on OpenShift.
+We will learn more about the component's configuration in the next step.

-When we run `odo push`, a container will be created with the Java application server and then, since this is a binary component, your JAR file will be pushed to that container.
+When we run `odo push`, a container will be created with the Java application server and, since this is a binary component, your pre-built JAR file will be pushed to that container.

-To push up the binary artifact, run:

 ```execute-1
 odo push